roq-trading/roq-logging/README.md

 #include "roq/logging.h"

 void foo(int i) {
-  // log when the ROQ_v environment variable has been set to 1 (or higher) VLOG(1)("enter foo")
+  // only log when the ROQ_v environment variable has been set to 1 (or higher) VLOG(1)("enter foo")

   // always log
   LOG(INFO)("foo called with i={}", i);

-  // conditional logging
+  // conditional log a warning
   LOG_IF(WARNING, i > 10)("value exceeds threshold");

   // terminate the process with a stacktrace